jfurtner/iq_notify/README.md

 ## How to install

-1. Clone repository into $HASS_HOME/custom_components/iq_notify.
+1. Clone repository into $HASS_HOME.
+    * Will be placed into custom_components/iq_notify folder
-2. Update your configuration.yaml.
+3. Update your configuration.yaml.

 The contents of this repository should be in a directory named `iq_notify` inside `custom_components` of your Home Assistant.